lilstav/lilstav/windows_10_lite.md

 ![Capture2](https://user-images.githubusercontent.com/25367933/118040669-c1d79080-b369-11eb-87a5-cf35778d1d90.PNG)

 -Microsoft Office 10 Lite /
--Services / Azure used as example Facebook concept used as example (old/new front page redesign) in Edge browser Intel CPU is used as example Vega 120 is used as example [Copyrights (c) 2021] Kais Saidi
+-Services / Facebook concept used as example (old/new front page redesign) in Edge browser Intel CPU is used as example Vega 120 is used as example [Copyrights (c) 2021] Kais Saidi